How To Speed Up Windows PC | Make Windows PC Faster

 Universal Windows Platform apps downloaded from Microsoft Store [like Paint] can only be updated using Microsoft Store.

-To update Microsoft Store Apps and Games:
+To update Microsoft Store Apps and Games in Windows 11/10:

 And then, Microsoft Store will automatically check and update all apps and games.